 Content of an RFP

-The RFP often includes Scope of Work (SOW), pricing information, price quote, contract terms & conditions, as well as detailed reference information.
-The client has a business problem and the bidders are proposing their possible solutions to the problem.
-An RFP may also use an evaluation tool such as a Weighted Factor Matrix that considers the relevancy and weight of predetermined criteria.
-This provides a level playing field in terms of evaluating products and services other than just ‘the lowest price’.
+An RFP may also use an evaluation tool such as a weighted factor matrix that considers the relevancy and weight of predetermined criteria.
+This provides a level playing field in terms of evaluating products and services by factors other than just price.

 Loose use of the term RFP